ironcore-dev/metal-operator/docs/concepts/servers.md

 `ServerClaim` stays in place (bound), so on recovery the claim controller can take over again without re-scheduling.

-Parking uses two annotations with distinct roles:
+Parking is driven by annotations with distinct roles:

 - `metal.ironcore.dev/operation: park`: a **transient request** set by the external actor.
 The `Server` reconciler removes it again as soon as the server has reached the `Parked` state.